On Choosing the Poems

 In a long commentary on this poem in the post on “Publication” we talked about it as a poem of “aftermath,” describing the consequences of some crisis that completely wreaks and alters the speaker’s world.
 We entertained the theory of several scholars, who saw this crisis as a literary one, in which, as Alice Fulton suspects, “a woman confronts literary effacement.”

-We noted the “drop – of India” evokes not only the exotic, sensual East but, more specifically, drops of "india ink" that probably indelibly marked the writer’s clothing with evidence of her work, marking her “moment of Brocade.”
+We noted that the “drop – of India” evokes not only the exotic, sensual East but, more specifically, drops of “india ink” that probably indelibly marked the writer’s clothing with evidence of her work, staining her “moment of Brocade.”

 How sick – to wait – in any